ajcvickers/ajcvickers.github.io/_posts/2012-06-02-deleting-orphans-with-entity-framework.md

 Conversely, optional relationships are usually represented by nullable foreign keys.
 For example, the HonorsAdvisorId property of Student.
 If HonorsAdvisorId is set to null it means that the student does not have an honors advisor.

 You can also use the [Required] attribute or the fluent API to force relationships to be required or optional regardless of FK nullability.
 This can be useful when using nullable types such as strings as keys.
-For example, here’s how the student/advisor relationship could be made required even though it has a nullable FK:
+For example, here's how the student/advisor relationship could be made required even though it has a nullable FK:

 ``` c#
 modelBuilder